makersacademy/taster2.0/challenge_1.md

   - What is HTML ?
   - Why is it essential to know how to play with it ?

-Look what we will build today !
+Look what we can build today !

 ![hello world image](https://raw.githubusercontent.com/makersacademy/taster2.0/master/Challenges/Challenge_2/assets/images/Challenge%202.png)

 [You can see it live here](https://taster-challenge-2.herokuapp.com/ "Challenge_2")

+>This is just an example, you can build whatever you want, but try to not do something too complicated..

 ### Section 1: Hello World !
 (20 min)
 Let's start by simply reproducing the picture bellow !